One of the most famous visits to Royal Worcester must be the Lord Nelson Visit in the late summer of 1802.

-In the late summer of 1802, Admiral Nelson took advantage of the brief pause in the wars with France, and took a tour of Wales and the West Country with Emma and Sir William Hamilton.
+Taking advantage of the brief pause in the wars with France, Admiral Nelson took a tour of Wales and the West Country with Emma and Sir William Hamilton.
 On the way back they stayed with their friend Richard Payne Knight at Downton Castle near Ludlow and on the afternoon of Sunday 26 August they set off for Worcester.

 The local paper reported,‘The intention of the illustrious hero to visit the city, being known a few hours previous to his arrival, a great concourse of people assembled, who hailed his approach with heartfelt acclamation; and taking the horses from his carriage, drew it to the Hop-Pole Inn, amidst the grateful plaudits of the numerous admiring spectators who lined the streets and the windows of the houses.
 The brave avenger of his country’s wrongs was also greeted by the joyous peels of the different church bells, and several discharges of cannon, and the various testimonies of esteem and respect continued till night had completely drawn her sable mantle o’er the scene.
 The gallant Admiral was in good health and spirits; he wore on his breast the insignia of the several orders with which he had been honoured for his glorious achievements, and granted the exulting crowd by repeatedly appearing at the window and bowing to them with the most graceful condescension.’

 The next morning Nelson, Emma and Sir William Hamilton, accompanied by Robert and Humphrey Chamberlain, the Rev William Nelson (Horatio’s brother) and a musical band, set off along the High Street to Diglis and Chamberlain’s China Works in Severn Street.
 A triumphal arch of laurel with a blue flag had been quickly erected over the factory entrance.

 They spent more than an hour touring all the factory departments, in the painting room they met James Plant: